freshy969/SuperDev/README.md

 ## SuperDev

-SuperDev is Chrome Extension for Developers and Designers that Adds 20+ Extension's Feature into a Single one.
+A Browser Extension and a Swiss Army Toolbox for Web Designers, Developers and Founders.
 List of Feature below -

 ```